andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest](https://github.com/OtacilioN/awesome-hacktoberfest) - A curated list of awesome Hacktoberfest 2023 repositories, guides and resources.
 - [awesome-autonomous-vehicle](https://github.com/DeepTecher/awesome-autonomous-vehicle) - 无人驾驶的资源列表中文版.
 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.
-- [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI:
 - [awesome-express](https://github.com/rajikaimal/awesome-express) - :octocat: A curated list of awesome express.js resources.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-algorithms-education](https://github.com/gaerae/awesome-algorithms-education) - A curated list to learning and practicing about algorithm.